 Once you’ve got your strategy down for this channel, the practicalities are a little different.
 Want to know how to get your post featured alongside the Richard Branson’s of the world on Linkedin’s content platform?
 It can happen.
 Marko Saric of howtomakemyblog.com fame gives you a blow-by-blow account of how he did just that.

 Even amidst Linkedin’s brave steps forward, there are the occasional wobbles backwards.
-There are still a few little issues (like this one) they need to work out before they become a part of the mainstream marketing toolkit.
+There are still a few little issues they need to work out before they become a part of the mainstream marketing toolkit.

 Twitter is still the fan’s favourite.